apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 The script that generates the CZF file is not part of Traffic Control, since it is different for each situation.

-.. note:: The ``"coordinates"`` section is optional and may be used by Traffic Router for localization in the case of a CZF "hit" where the zone name does not map to a Cache Group name in Traffic Ops (i.e. Traffic Router will route to the closest Cache Group(s) geographically).
+.. note:: The ``"coordinates"`` section is optional and may be used by Traffic Router for localization in the case of a CZF "hit" where the zone name does not map to a :term:`Cache Group` name in Traffic Ops (i.e. Traffic Router will route to the closest :term:`Cache Group`\ (s) geographically).

 .. _deep-czf: